-HUD requires that the Authority address the below components when monitoring its HOME Recipients.
-To meet these requirements, the Authority conducts reviews that are undertaken by different divisions of the Authority.
+HUD requires that the Authority addresses the following components when monitoring its HOME and NHTF Award Recipients.
+To meet these requirements, the Authority conducts reviews that are conducted by different divisions of Authority Staff.

-- Programmatic Reviews conducted by Development Program Management Staff - Rental Development On-Site Compliance Reviews conducted by Compliance Monitoring Staff - Financial Management Reviews conducted by the Development Auditor
+- Programmatic Reviews conducted by Program Management Staff - Rental Development On-Site Reviews conducted by Compliance Monitoring Staff - Financial Management Reviews conducted by the Development Auditor